HilscherAutomation/netPI-netx-ethernet-lan/README.md

 * 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
 * User space driver instead of a kernel driver, but enabling its use in a container
-* No interrupt support between netX and Raspberry Pi CPU requiring polling in msecs instead
 * 8 messages deep message receive queue only for incoming Ethernet frames
 * SPI handshake protocol with additional overhead between netX and Raspberry Pi during message based communications